If your school needs more support you can refer school staff to this website

-Even during COVID-19, the Diabetes in Schools program has continued to offer a free, easily accessible online training program for all schools across the country.
-Since it was launched in February, more than 2000 principals, teachers and school staff have registered with the online program to learn more about how they can support students with type 1 diabetes.
+Even during COVID-19 the Diabetes in Schools program has continued to offer a free, easily accessible online training program for all schools across the country.
+Since it was launched in February 2020, thousands of principals, teachers and school staff have registered with the online program to learn more about how they can support students with type 1 diabetes.

 About the training